 How long can I speak?

 You may speak for up to three minutes, after which you will be asked to stop by the chairman.
 A microphone is provided in the public gallery for you to use.
-The end of the three minutes will be signalled automatically by a red light.

 You should only make a statement with your views and comments.
 You should not ask questions and objections must relate to how you think the proposed development will affect you and should be confined to "material planning considerations".